philippoo66/optolink-splitter/README.md

   3. run script, wait for prompt "awaiting VS2..."
   4. power on Vitoconnect

+At least with the Opto2 Vitoconnect the startup sequence is not important.
+This device always reconnects without problems.

+When using the Vitoconnect you need to make sure that the on-board serial port is enabled and the serial console is disabled.
+See Wiki for [guidance](https://github.com/philippoo66/optolink-splitter/wiki/050-Prepare:-enable-serial-port,-disable-serial-console).

+Attention: When connecting the CP2102 interface, make sure to **cross RX and TX lines**!
+What Raspi transmits (TX) the CP2102 has to receive (RX) and vice versa.

 ## sw requirements
   - Python (not too outdated)
   - if MQTT is used: phao mqtt (pip install paho-mqtt)